All BVOP™ certification programs are offered with a significant cost reduction.

 The BVOPM and BVOPPM offices may organize events and provide resources related to:

-- Individual closed session for discussing available issues.
+- Individual sessions for discussing existing issues.

 - Planning of training programs.